jovigil/CSE-157-IoT-Weather-Station/README.md

+*README*

+The main files for this project are primary.py, secondary.py, and token-ring.py.
+They are are configured to run on three Raspberry Pi 4s running Ubuntu 22.04.
+The scripts use the CircuitPython library and several of Adafruit's libraries for low level interfacing with their sensors.

 **Introduction**

 This project aimed to connect three Raspberry Pi 4’s together in an ad-hoc network and pass weather sensor data between them according to two paradigms: consecutive polling and token ring.
 My partner, Adam, and I’s implementation of these networked environmental sensing apps are scaled-down demonstrations of popular WSN (wireless sensor network) and IoT (Internet of Things) topologies.
 The consecutive polling approach represents a heterogeneous network in which one Pi must act as a gateway or datasink, while the token ring approach reflects a homogeneous P2P (peer-to-peer) topology.
 The foremost problems we solved in our implementations were properly coordinating TCP connections between the Pis and reacting to the dynamic network conditions consequent of mobile nodes in an ad-hoc configuration.